idekerlab/MuSIC/README.md

 pip install -r requirements.txt
 ```

 To perform pan-resolution community detection as in MuSIC, please install [CliXO v1.0](https://github.com/fanzheng10/CliXO-1.0), [alignOntology](https://github.com/mhk7/alignOntology), and [DDOT](https://github.com/michaelkyu/ddot).
 Note for DDOT, the requirements are satisfied, but users need to follow instructions in section *Install the ddot Python package*.
+Also note that DDOT has alignOntology in `/ddot/alignOntology` folder.
+If user has trouble installing  alignOntology from GitHub, user can use path to alignOntology in DDOT for the `--path_to_alignOntology` parameter in the community detection section.